Snow

 Weight

-- Weight is by far,
+- Weight

-- A
+- A snowboard

-standing on it is, but it does know their weight
+the person standing on it is, but it does know their weight

 - When

-a heavy rider purchases a board that is too short, the board will have a tendency
+a heavy rider purchases a board that is too short, the board

-to "wash out" or perform poorly, especially at higher speeds
+will have a tendency to "wash out" or perform poorly, especially

-- A
+- A lighter

-and initiating turns
+their board and initiating turns

 Height

-- There is a major
+- There

-misconception in the general public that height is the single most important factor
+is a major misconception in the general public that height

-in determining board size.
+size.
 As stated above, weight is the most important factor.

 - Height

-usually comes in to play when the rider's height and weight are not proportional
+usually comes in to play when the rider's height and weight

 - An

-unusually tall rider that is relatively skinny may opt for a longer board.
-The
+unusually tall rider that is relatively skinny may opt for

-leverage they gain from the added height will help offset any loss of control
+will help offset any loss of control they may encounter.

 - The

 same holds true for a heavier/shorter rider.
-They may benefit from a bit shorter
+They may benefit

-of a board, due to the loss of leverage from their height.
+from a bit shorter of a board, due to the loss of leverage

 Foot